SHazra321/strain2DOS/README.md

 After running the notebooks, you should see:

 - Training steps after each of the epoch
-- P
+- Prediction map will be stored in a output file, named "dos_pred.csv"
-- Spatial band gap reconstruction maps
+- Predicted DOS for a given strain value will be stored in file, name "single_dos_pred.csv"
-- Comparison with experimental PL data
+- Spatial band edges, and bandgap reconstruction maps will be visible in the postprocessing notebook

 ## System Requirements